A Guide to Research and Scholarship at GPRC

 All funding applications, internal or external, require approval by GPRC before they can proceed.
 Please consult with GPRC Research and Innovation early in your application process to ensure your application is as strong as possible and receives all necessary approvals ahead of the deadline.

 Research: an undertaking intended to extend knowledge through disciplined inquiry or systematic investigation.

 GPRC is not only a place of teaching; it’s also a place of learning.
 GPRC encourages lifelong learning by all students and employees and celebrates creative and innovative work.

 Supporting research and other scholarly activities is an increasingly vital part of our mandate.
 Research can take many different forms.
 At GPRC we sometimes use the term “scholarship” to encompass the many different types of research and innovative activities in which GPRC faculty, staff and students tend to partake.
 In 2019, GPRC’s mission statement was amended to include a reference to the creation of knowledge:

 Creating and connecting knowledge, experience and community one life at a time.

-This small but important change occurred in part to fulfill the Government of Alberta’s requirements for degree-granting institutions.
-The new statement also better reflects the vision of our College to become a leader in scholarship and research, which are the means by which we create knowledge and fulfill our mandate.
-Supporting faculty scholarship remains a top priority of GPRC as we head toward university status in the coming years.
+This small but important change occurred to better reflect the vision of our College to become a leader in scholarship and research, which are the means by which we create knowledge and fulfill our mandate.
+Supporting faculty scholarship remains a top priority of GPRC as we move toward becoming the northern centre of post-secondary excellence in Alberta.
 For a brief overview of current faculty scholarship and expertise, please visit our Faculty Experts webpage.